 - It is important to understand exactly what the Daily Profit/Loss is and how it is calculated within Sierra Chart.
 The Daily Profit/Loss value includes the total Profit/Loss for Trades (consisting of an opening order fill and a closing order fill) that were opened either in the current or a prior day, and closed within the current trading day.
-So even if a position from a prior day is closed and the current day it will be added to the Daily Profit/Loss.
+So even if a position from a prior day is closed in the current day it will be added to the Daily Profit/Loss.
 This is the case effective with version 1815 and higher.

 - The Daily Profit/Loss may not display in a Historical Daily or longer timeframe chart if the Date-Time of the last bar in the chart is a day ahead of the Date-Time of the Trades in the current trading day.
 Therefore, only use Intraday charts or a Trading DOM when relying on Daily Profit/Loss values within a chart or Trading DOM.